gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated-store.md

 ## Introduction

 The Federated Store facilitates querying of multiple Gaffer graphs through a single endpoint/instance, and the federation of queries across many graphs at once - with results automatically merged.
-Unlike the Map or Accumulo Store, the Federated Store doesn't use a schema of its own.
-This is because it represents a graph of graphs.
+Unlike other Stores, the Federated Store doesn't use a schema of its own.
+This is because it represents a collection of other graphs, these can be referred to as sub-graphs.
+The Federated Store 'graph' represents a way to query these sub-graphs and is not an actual graph.

-The Federated Store graph is a collection of other graphs.
-These sub-graphs can be any kind of Gaffer graph, including further federated graphs.
+Federated Store sub-graphs can be any kind of Gaffer graph, including further federated graphs.
+It's important to remember that it doesn't store data on its own.
 There are [special Gaffer Operations](#performing-operations) for adding and removing graphs to/from the collection.
 It's also possible to include access restrictions on sub-graphs.
 When adding a new sub-graph, the schema and store properties for this new graph are supplied to the Federated Store directly.